davidcetinkaya/lazy-img/README.md

 ##HTML settings

+`data-bg-img` - boolean.
+Only needed for CSS background images, which has to be set to true. `Optional`

 `data-fluid` - boolean.
 Set to true for responsive image and false for fixed image size. `Optional`

 `data-lg-src` – image source for LG screens.
 Will be used as backup if no other sources are provided. `Required`